EPA acts on environmental justice in 3 Gulf Coast states

 In separate letters, Regan urged city and state officials to use nearly $79 million in funding allocated to Mississippi under the bipartisan infrastructure law “to solve some of the most dire water needs in Jackson and other areas of need across Mississippi.”

-A Toxics Release Inventory prepared by the EPA shows that minority groups make up 56% of those living near toxic sites such as refineries, landfills and chemical plants.
+A Toxics Release Inventory prepared by the EPA shows that African Americans and other minority groups make up 56% of those living near toxic sites such as refineries, landfills and chemical plants.
 Negative effects include chronic health problems such as asthma, diabetes and hypertension.

-“In every community I visited during the Journey to Justice tour, the message was clear: residents have suffered far too long and local, state, and federal agencies have to do better,” Regan said in a statement. ”Our actions will begin to help not only the communities I visited on this tour, but also others across the country who have suffered from environmental injustices.”
+“In every community I visited during the Journey to Justice tour, the message was clear: residents have suffered far too long and local, state and federal agencies have to do better,” Regan said.

-The unannounced inspections of chemical plants and other sites “are going to keep these facilities on their toes,” Regan said Tuesday in a conference call with reporters.
+The unannounced inspections of chemical plants and other sites “are going to keep these facilities on their toes,” he told reporters on a conference call.

 Inspections currently are done on a schedule or with advance notice, Regan said, but that is about to change.
 “We are amping up our aggressiveness to utilize a tool that’s in our toolbox that … has been there for quite some time,” he said.